Bachelor degree and admission to Master Vitality & Ageing.

 is able to engage critically in the analysis of their own and their peers’ work

-is able to communicate using a variety of diverse communication methods (video and profile writing)
+is able to communicate using a variety of novel communication methods (video and profile writing)

 Mode of instruction